marleyabbott/Digital-Writing-Folio/excercises.md

 How can DW break boundaries and rules of analogue?
 How can we then break DW rules?
 Wednesday class – 14th May
 Assessment 3 Folio Requirements: Q&A and run through details.

-What needs to be in the PDF?
-What needs to be in the GitHub repo?
-2024 exemplars

 Reflection Activity 2: discussion of your reflections from Monday and identify key points for 500 words critical reflective piece for folio.